Violet Dickson

-Hajjiyah Dame Violet Penelope Dickson, DBE (née Lucas-Calcraft; 3 September 1896 – 4 January 1991) was the wife of British colonial administrator H. R. P. Dickson.
+Hajjiyah Dame Violet Penelope Dickson, DBE (née Lucas-Calcraft; 3 September 1896 – 4 January 1991) was an English botanist, writer, and Orientalist.
+She was the wife of British colonial administrator H. R. P. Dickson.
 She lived in Kuwait for 61 years, half of them as a widow, and published several books on the country.
 She was a keen amateur botanist and had a plant, Horwoodia dicksoniae, named in her honour.